Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 During their course of study, students will have to pass a comprehensive examination.
 The comprehensive examination will be in two parts.
 Part I is a written examination designed to test breadth of knowledge in Statistics.
 Part II is a written literature review, a research proposal, and an oral examination.
 Part I must be passed before Part II may be attempted.
 Students who are unsuccessful in their first attempt at Part I may repeat the exam once.
 Students who are unsuccessful in their second attempt at Part I will be required to withdraw from the program.
 Students who are unsuccessful in their first attempt at Part II may repeat the exam once.
 Students who are unsuccessful in their second attempt at Part II will be required to withdraw from the program.

-7. Skills Training And Other Resources
+7. Skills Training and Other Resources

 The School of Graduate Studies and the MacPherson Institute offer a wide range of skills training modules and workshops.
-Topics including Academic writing, academic job search, teaching and many others.Please try to take advantage of this opportunity to build up your skill set and set yourself up to succeed in your future careers.
+Topics including academic writing, academic job search, teaching and many others.
+Please take advantage of these opportunities to build your skill set and set yourself up to succeed in your future careers.

 - Teaching & Learning Certificates of Completion Program